-The Software Engineering bachelor’s degree was established in 2007 as a jointly administered program by the Department of Computer Science in the College of Liberal Arts and Sciences and Department of Electrical and Computer Engineering in the College of Engineering.
+The Software Engineering bachelor’s degree was established in 2007 as a interdisciplinary program between the College of Engineering and the College of Liberal Arts & Sciences.

 Iowa State’s Software Engineering students interact with a diverse faculty and student body where they gain expertise in computer science, engineering, and math that will prepare them to design, develop, and evaluate software, configure and install computer systems, and build and maintain software systems throughout their lifecycles.
 This educational preparation prepares Iowa State’s Software Engineering graduates for the most-in demand technology professions.